 CIRI COMPANY OVERVIEW

 CIRI is an Alaska Native corporation.
 It is one of 12 Alaska-based regional corporations established by the Alaska Native Claims Settlement Act of 1971 to benefit Alaska Native people who have ties to the Cook Inlet region.
-The Anchorage based company is owned by more than 8,100 shareholders and has interests across Alaska, the lower 49 and abroad.
+The Anchorage based company is owned by nearly 8,300 shareholders and has interests across Alaska, the lower 49 and abroad.
 CIRI’s well-diversified portfolio of business operations and investments includes:

 Traditional and alternative energy and resource development